psrc/itm-tutorial-2016/index.md

 ### Windows Instructions

 #### A. Git and the Unix 'Bash' Shell

+***You need the latest version of 64-bit Git.
+Even if you already have Git installed on your PC, replace it with this new version.***

 Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on [github.com](https://github.com).
 You will need a [supported web browser](https://help.github.com/articles/supported-browsers) (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).